Stonewall Inn: State and National Register Pioneer

 However, long before the City honored the significance of Stonewall, it and the surrounding streets were listed on the New York State Register of Historic Places, and on June 21, 1999, the US Department of the Interior announced the inclusion of Stonewall on the National Register of Historic Places (Village Preservation was the co-applicant for that listing).
 This was the first time that a site was honored this way based on its LGBT significance.
 Stonewall was further honored in 2000 when it became a National Historic Landmark.

-Fifty years ago this month, early in the morning of Saturday, June 28, 1969, the modern LGBT civil rights movement was born – patrons of the Stonewall Inn and members of the local community resisted a routine police raid on the bar, located at 51-53 Christopher Street in Greenwich Village.
+Early in the morning of Saturday, June 28, 1969, the modern LGBT civil rights movement was born – patrons of the Stonewall Inn and members of the local community resisted a routine police raid on the bar, located at 51-53 Christopher Street in Greenwich Village.
 Like many other gay bars in New York City, Stonewall was run by members of the Mafia, who were able to skirt around the red tape often thrown in the way for gay establishments seeking liquor licenses.
 Organized crime figures would either obtain illegal liquor licenses or pay the police to turn a blind eye to the sale of alcohol.
 Stonewall did not have a liquor license but was operating as a private club, since “clubs” were not required to have a liquor license.
 However, the sale of liquor was prohibited and Stonewall never had a cash register, keeping money in cigar boxes.
 Admission was strict due to a fear of plainclothes police officers.

 In the 1960s, a pattern of random police raids and harassment was occurring in many gay establishments in the Village, specifically around Christopher Street, a thoroughfare well known for its gay culture and nightlife.
 Often times, bar owners would be alerted of an upcoming raid and pay off police not to proceed.
 At 1:30 a.m. on the morning of Saturday, June 28, 1969, an unannounced raid took place at the Stonewall Inn.
 Six plainclothes police officers raided the bar.
 Everyone with valid identification was allowed to leave, except staff.
 Customers dressed in drag were also held in the bar, as drag attire was illegal at the time.
 Those who were allowed to leave, however, didn’t disperse.
 They gathered along Christopher Street and were joined by people hanging out across the street in Christopher Park, residents of the neighborhood, and passersby.
 It is reported that this crowd amounted to well over 400 people.
 Some estimated that it reached 1,000.